 World Psychiatry, the official journal of the World Psychiatric Association, is the most widespread psychiatric journal worldwide, reaching more than 33,000 psychiatrists.
-It ranks now 9 out of 126 psychiatric journals.
+It ranks now no. 5 out of 126 psychiatric journals.

 WPA Contribution to the Management of Mental Health Consequences of Major Disasters